nioigia/nioigia/README.md

 # Work in Progress
 Im currently coding a bot called "Elysia" From honkai impact 3rd, its a bot designed for servers!

+I uploaded the fil here of elysia its a wip!